biohackathon-japan/bh24-ruby-coding-with-help-of-llms/paper/paper.md

 # Introduction

-As part of the BioHackathon Europe 2023, we here report...
+As part of the DBCLS BioHackathon 2024, we here report...

 # Formatting